bareblackfoot/IDNet/README.md

 tensorboard/[NET]/[DATASET]/default_val/
 ```

-The default number of training iterations is kept the same to the original faster RCNN for VOC 2007, however I find it is beneficial to train longer (see [report](https://arxiv.org/pdf/1702.02138.pdf) for COCO), probably due to the fact that the image batch size is one.
-For VOC 07+12 we switch to a 80k/110k schedule following [R-FCN](https://github.com/daijifeng001/R-FCN).
-Also note that due to the nondeterministic nature of the current implementation, the performance can vary a bit, but in general it should be within ~1% of the reported numbers for VOC, and ~0.2% of the reported numbers for COCO.
-Suggestions/Contributions are welcome.
+The default number of training iterations is kept the same to the original Faster R-CNN for PASCAL VOC and COCO.

 ### Citation
 If you find this paper helpful, please consider citing: